NOTARIZING AND WITNESSING

 Who Should Notarize What?

 Your bank will likely notarize anything but a Will or a Trust free of charge.

-A power of attorney which might be used for a reverse mortgage or other home financing must be signed in the office of a lawyer, at a bank or in the office of a title insurance company.
+A Durable Power of Attorney which might be used for a reverse mortgage or other home financing must be signed in the office of a lawyer, at a bank or in the office of a title insurance company.

 Who Should Not Witness What?

 No one who inherits from you or is named as executor or substitute executor should witness your Will.

 No one who is named as trustee, substitute trustee, trust protector or a member of a trust advisory committee should witness your Trust.

 No one who is named as agent or substitute agent (and, preferably, no one who inherits from you) should witness your Durable [Financial] Power of Attorney.